ThinkingJoules/smdiff/spec.md

 2. compress         -           19,939,390     19,939,453
 3. gzip             -           12,973,443     12,998,097
 4. Vcdiff           -           15,358,786     15,371,737
-5. Vcdiff-d         -              100,971     26,383,849
+5. Smdiff           -           15,827,696     15,815,007
-6. Vcdiff-dc        -               97,246     14,461,203
+6. Vcdiff-d         -              100,971     26,383,849
-7. Vcdiff-dcw       -              256,445      1,248,543
+7. Smdiff-d         -               83,118        414,570
-8. Smdiff           -           15,827,696     15,815,007
+8. Vcdiff-dc        -               97,246     14,461,203
-9. Smdiff-d         -               84,018        420,279
+9. Smdiff-dc        -                  N/A            N/A
-10.Smdiff-dc        -                  N/A            N/A
+10.Vcdiff-dcw       -              256,445      1,248,543
-11.Smdiff-dcw       -               76,860        276,061
+11.Smdiff-dcw       -               74,463        260,724
 ```
-It is probably really only fair to compare the 'compress only' (Vcdiff & Smdiff).
+It is not fair to compare any of these numbers if we are trying to assess the cost of the simpler encoding *format* (SMDIFF vs VCDIFF).
+To do that we need a different approach.

-If we want to compare the *format* we need a different approach.
 Since I do not have the original source code for VCDIFF encoder, or the exact delta files used in the tables, I cannot do an exact comparison to the data in the table.
 From testing against other extant encoders, I converted the .vcdiff delta file directly in to .smdiff format.
-The resulting files were actually a little less than 1% *smaller*.
+The resulting files were actually a little *smaller* (< 0.05% smaller).
 They did not have any periodic sequences in the original .vcdiff format.
-The Smdiff output is ~3% larger than the table values for Vcdiff, so I would assume that they must had a few periodic sequences in their data.

 ## 7. Conclusion
 My conclusion is that this new format is probably about a wash unless your data (and encoder) can leverage the periodic sequence that does not exist in SMDIFF.
-The spec is massively simplified, and having fixed and known secondary compressors defined in the spec will aide in interoperability.
+The spec is massively simplified to aide in interoperability, and lower the effort to make multiple encoder/decoder implementations.

 ## 8. References
 [1] https://www.rfc-editor.org/rfc/rfc3284